General FAQsFrequently Asked Questions

 What if a relative who is not travelling has a Pre-Existing Medical Condition?

 If your relative (who is under 85) is hospitalised or dies in Australia or New Zealand after the policy is issued as a result of a Pre-Existing Medical Condition, and at the time of policy issue or the time at which any of your journey is paid for, you were unaware of the likelihood of such hospitalisation or death, you may be able to lodge a claim for assessment under the Cancellation or Amendment costs benefit or the Additional Expenses benefit.
 Claims in this instance would be limited to $2,000.

 Travel the safer way

-For total peace of mind on your trip call our friendly team today.
-We’re here 8am to 8pm Monday to Friday, and 9am to 2pm Saturdays on 1300 051 095.
+For total peace of mind on your trip call our friendly team today on 1300 051 095.
+We are here 8am to 8pm Monday to Friday.